Main stories

 Policy makers

 Economic policy in a modern economy is designed and implemented by government and its designated agents and institutions.
-The main economic policy-making departments in the UK are; the Treasury, headed by The Chancellor of the Exchequer; the Department for Work and Pensions (DWP), the Department for Children Schools and Families (DCFS), and the Department for Business, Enterprise and Regulatory Reform (BERR).
+The main economic policy-making departments in the UK are; the Treasury, headed by The Chancellor of the Exchequer; the Department for Work and Pensions (DWP), the Department for Children Schools and Families (DCFS), and the Department for Business Energy and Industrial Strategy (BEIS)*

 The Treasury, the Chancellor, and the Prime Minister